TomPearson38/X-Ray_Image_Analysis/install_instructions.md

 # Install Instructions

+**Hardware requirements**
-This system requires a Nvidia Graphics Card to function correctly.
+- This system requires an Nvidia Graphics Card to function correctly.
 It can work without one, but will be **much** slower.
-It was developed with a GeForce RTX 3070, therefore any other graphics card that is equal or better performing will be perfect for this system.
+For reference, it was developed with a GeForce RTX 3070.

+**Software requirements**
+- Python 3.12+
+- Nvidia Graphics Card Driver
+- CUDA
+- Git
+- YOLOv5

-To ensure that the program works correctly, you must first follow these steps on how to install the program.
+To ensure that the program works correctly, you must first follow these steps to install the program.
+The instructions below assume your OS is Windows, but you can run the tool on Linux or Mac.

 **Video Tutorial**
-This text guide assumes that the install process goes smoothly, if you would like a commentated video demonstrating each step from scratch, watch this video instead.
-[Link to Video](https://youtu.be/WVHLTXX7thQ)
+This text guide assumes that the installation process goes smoothly.
+If you would like a commented video demonstrating each step from scratch, watch [this video](https://youtu.be/WVHLTXX7thQ) instead.

 ## Python Installation
-This program needs python version 3.12.
+This program needs Python version 3.12.
 (It was developed using python 3.12.8, but the newest version of python 3.12 should be sufficient).
 This can be downloaded from python at [Python Homepage](https://www.python.org/downloads/windows/).
 With the latest version at the time of writing being, [3.12.10](https://www.python.org/downloads/release/python-31210/).

-When installing ensure that you select the **Add Python.exe to Path** option at the bottom of the installer.
+When installing, ensure that you select the **Add Python.exe to Path** option at the bottom of the installer.

 ## Updating your Graphics Card Drivers and Installing CUDA
 First, visit the [CUDA Installer](https://developer.nvidia.com/cuda-12-6-0-download-archive).